How to Deal With Job Interview Stress!

-Positive self-talk, according to psychologist Dr. Grace Tworek, is a powerful tool for boosting confidence, reducing anxiety, and handling difficult situations with ease.
+Positive self-talk, according to psychologist Dr Grace Tworek, is a powerful tool for boosting confidence, reducing anxiety, and handling difficult situations with ease.
 Your inner wounds are healed by the language you use when talking to yourself.
-Imagine yourself feeling good as you engage in your favorite activity after the interview.
+Imagine yourself feeling good as you engage in your favourite activity after the interview.

 Sometimes, it’s you who makes things more stressful for yourself.
 It is not advisable to memorize answers to interview questions because you risk forgetting a portion of the response and finding yourself in a stressful situation.
 Simply organize your response, decide which points you want to emphasize, and you’ll talk about each one in order of importance.
 Increase your practice and observe your responses in front of a mirror.